Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 # Transition from Fairlay to Bitcoin Betting

 Fairlay will soon  transition to the new decentralized version of the Bitcoin Prediction Market called Bitcoin Betting.
 The company behind Fairlay will cease to exist and with it all centralized infrastructure like servers, hot wallets, funds, emails and so forth.
+We are currently prioritizing new users and those who have low or mid-sized betting amounts for onboarding.

-## Unified way to fund your Fairlay and Bitcoin Betting Account with Bitcoin
+## New unified way to fund your Fairlay and Bitcoin Betting Account with Bitcoin

 By Decemeber 1st, Fairlay will shut down the Hot Wallet.
 It is too expensive to maintain.
 Please do not deposit to your regular deposit address after November 1st.